 Types of Employment Allowed on AT

-As long as each position is directly related to your studies, essentially all kinds of employment situations are allowed while on AT, including: big or small companies, start-ups, internships, temporary work, full-time, post-doc, hourly, salaried, unconventional hours, non-profit, for-profit, self-employment, NGO or other employment situations.
+As long as each position is directly related to your studies, essentially all kinds of employment situations are allowed while on AT, including: big or small companies, start-ups, internships, temporary work, full-time, post-doc, hourly, salaried, unconventional hours, non-profit, for-profit, NGO or other employment situations.

 It is possible to have multiple employers at the same time, but each period of employment must be approved in advance of you beginning the work.
 A complete AT application is required for each employer.